alshedivat/al-folio/_teaching/2019_fall_bioinformatics.md

 ---
 layout: page
 title: Introduction to Bioinformatics
 description: I was a Teaching Assistant for this course at Vanderbilt University.
+Click here to see the Syllabus.
 img: assets/img/teaching/bioinformatics.png
 importance: 3
 category: 2019